jedwood/optimize-mobile-bandwidth/README.md

 ![Browser web inspector settings to fake iPhone](img/fake-user-agent.png)

 Now it's time to start optimizing!

+### Fly-by of the Basics
+Google provides an [extensive guide](https://developers.google.com/speed/) on making the web faster.
+Combining minified JS and CSS files is common practice, as are carefully configured cache settings and the use of CDNs.
+You'll save a lot of overhead using those techniques, so start there if you aren't already using them.

 ### Compression
 There are several issues to consider when compressing content, such as the time required to compress and uncompress.
 As with most things on the web, there is no "always right" answer.
 Since optimizing for bandwidth is our focus here, the answer is: _compress_.